 Let's take a look at how coding less and sleeping more could help you to become a better developer.

 The Power of Sleep

 Sleep is a truly incredible thing, and not getting enough can be tough to deal with.

-Whether you've had a late one the night before and found it hard to focus the following day, or an early start made you feel you had gotten out of bed on the wrong side, a night with poor sleep makes everything feel like more of an effort.
+Whether you've had a late one the night before and found it hard to focus the following day, or an early start made you feel you had woken up on the wrong side of bed, a night with poor sleep makes everything feel like more of an effort.